learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

-# Python Loops and Functions - Summative Lab
+# Python Loops and Functions - Cumulative Lab

 ## Introduction

 You made it through another section — excellent work!
-This summative lab will return to the Amazon product review dataset and allow you to flex your new skills.
+This cumulative lab will return to the Amazon product review dataset and allow you to flex your new skills.

 ## Objectives